-This molasses cookies recipe makes true holiday cookies.
+This molasses cookies recipe is ready in just 30 minutes.
 They are crispy on the edges and chewy on the inside.
 The combination of ginger, cinnamon, and molasses makes these cookies irresistible!

 'Tis the season to bake all the cookies!
 Who's excited?
 Some of our favorites are Krumkake, the best thumbprint cookies and chocolate chip oatmeal cookies.
 This easy molasses cookie recipe is also a popular one in our house!